Browser does not support script.

 Any member of our University community with an invisible disability can get a lanyard.
 There is no qualifying list of disabilities as the lanyard only signifies that the wearer has an invisible disability and may need assistance.

-Sunflower lanyards can now be collected from a number of locations across our Campuses.
-These include:
+We have Sunflower lanyards and wristands are available to staff and students and can be collected from a number of locations across our Campuses:

 The sunflower lanyard is part of a national scheme and has been in use in airports and some supermarkets for a few years now.
 If you already have one, you are welcome to use it and there is no need to collect a new one.